arruda/bgarena_analysis/README.md

 * Rate of abandonned games x Elo Rating been used
 * Game Speed x Players Scores (per game)
+* Action taken x Player Score (in Race for the Galaxy)

 # LICENSE
 Project distributed under MIT license, see LICENSE file for more information.